POeticPotatoes/climber-predictor/README.md

 ### Outliers

 Having added relevant predictors to our model, we can now remove outliers for our variables:
 1. As mentioned earlier, some values of `start_age` are completely infeasible as they are below or equal to 0.
+This is possibly due to individuals reporting their age at the time of their first climb instead of their current age.
 2. As mentioned earlier, some values of `days_diff` appear erroneous as they are significantly larger than the `years_cl` variable.
 3. `continent` contains an additional "Other" value that is mapped to the highest numerical value.
 It is uncertain what this "Other" column might represent.